Thiadric Hansen

-Thiadric Hansen (born December 26, 1992) is a German professional Canadian football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Thiadric Hansen (born December 26, 1992) is a German professional Canadian football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a three-time Grey Cup champion after winning with the Winnipeg Blue Bombers in 2019 and 2021 and with the Argonauts in 2024.

 Professional career

+Early career

 Hansen first played for the Flensburg Sealords in the Oberliga before joining the Kiel Baltic Hurricanes in 2012.
 He played for the Hurricanes for seven years and was the club's all-time leading tackler.
 He then joined the Potsdam Royals in 2019 before getting the invitation to try out for the CFL just before the start of the 2019 GFL season.

+Winnipeg Blue Bombers (first stint)

-Following a successful showcase, Hansen was drafted second overall in the 2019 European CFL Draft by the Winnipeg Blue Bombers and was added to the roster on May 15, 2019.
+Following a successful showcase, Hansen was drafted second overall in the 2019 European CFL draft by the Winnipeg Blue Bombers and was added to the roster on May 15, 2019.
 Overall in 2019, he played in all 18 regular season games and recorded five defensive tackles, a sack, and two forced fumbles.
 He also played in all three of the Blue Bombers playoff games where he had two special teams tackles.
 Hansen played in his first Grey Cup game and had a thunderous hit on special teams taking out both a blocker and the returner, a hit for which he received national acclaim.
 Hansen and the Bombers would go on to win the 107th Grey Cup against the Hamilton Tiger-Cats which ended a championship drought of 28 years for Winnipeg.

+Panthers Wrocław

 With the 2020 CFL season cancelled, Hansen opted out of his contract and joined the Panthers Wrocław, a Polish team in the Central European Football League as a way to maintain and sharpen his skills.
 The Panthers won the Polish Bowl in 2020 against the Lowlanders Białystok.

-He signed a one-year contract extension with the Blue Bombers on January 6, 2021.
+Cologne Centurions

 Hansen signed with the new European League of Football's Cologne Centurions (ELF) under a contract that contained a clause allowing him to return to the CFL in time for training camp.
 However, he did not play for the team as he returned to the Blue Bombers.